mozilla/nunjucks-docs/templating.md

 {% extends "base.html" %}
 ```

-You can use a variable too by emitting quotes.
-That way you can
+You can store the template to inherit in a variable and use it by
-dynamically change which template is inherited when rendering by
+emitting quotes.
+That way you can dynamically change which template is
-setting it in the context.
+inherited when rendering by setting it in the context.

 ```jinja
 {% extends parentTemplate %}